joxer/SerialCamera/README.md

 SerialCamera
 ============

+* Description

-Library for flyport to connect the serial camera model SEN91224P
+Library for flyport to connect with the serial camera model SEN91224P Created by Diego Luca Candido aka joxer

+* License

+Code is released under GPLv2